vinsco30/SLAM-Realsense-T265-D435-ROS2/README.md

-# Docker for RealSense T265 for ROS2
+# Docker for RealSense T265 for ROS2 + Localization
 Compiling the docker file, it is possible to use the Realsense T265 with ROS2.
 The container will run ROS2 Foxy but the implementation of the CycloneDDS allows to share the topics with ROS2 Humble too.